tylern4/root_conversion_test/README.md

-This prigram is made just to check hipo to root conversion.
+This program is made just to check hipo to root conversion.